 Although more expensive and time-consuming, porcelain veneers have many qualities that make the inconvenience worthwhile.

-Porcelain veneers may require some extra dental work to prepare teeth for the bonding procedure, but they have some significant benefits.
-They tend to reflect light in a more natural manner, mimicking the effect of tooth enamel; they are stronger and last longer than composite alternatives, and they resist staining more effectively.
+Porcelain veneers usually need some extra dental work to prepare the teeth for bonding, but they have some significant benefits.
+They tend to reflect light more naturally, mimicking the effect of tooth enamel better.
+They’re also stronger, can last longer than composite alternatives, and resist staining more effectively with proper care.

 Additional Options: No-Prep Veneers and Same-Day Veneers